Answer Generation for Questions With Multiple Information Sources in E-Commerce: Experiments

 \subsubsection{\textbf{Relevancy prediction}}

 We finetune BERT \citep{bert} model on dataset $D1$.
-We also train RoBERTa \citep{roberta} model on dataset $D1$ pretrained on Flipkart reviews data on mobiles vertical to perform relevancy prediction.
+We also finetune RoBERTa \citep{roberta} model on dataset $D1$ pre-trained on inhouse reviews data of mobiles vertical to perform relevancy prediction.
 We try two variants of these models by changing the input.
-The first variant utilizes only the duplicate answer as second sentence for prediction and is denoted by BERT-A and RoBERTa-A while the second variant uses both duplicate question and answer for prediction and is denoted by BERT-QA and RoBERTa-QA.
+The first variant utilizes only the duplicate question's answer as second sentence for prediction and is denoted by BERT-A and RoBERTa-A while the second variant uses both duplicate question and answer for prediction and is denoted by BERT-QA and RoBERTa-QA.
 The remaining two sources remain the same across variants.
-Every sentence in a review is considered as an individual candidate and key value pair present in specifications is utilized directly(not converted into a sentence).
+Every sentence in a review is considered as an individual candidate and key-value pair present in specifications is utilized directly(not converted into a sentence).
 All four models are trained for 5 epochs with a batch size of 32.